 You started off your semester strong by getting to class ten minutes early and finishing projects weeks ahead of time.
-Now you find yourself in November struggling to complete assignments that are due the next day.
+Now you find yourself in November struggling to complete assignments that are due the next day - that is college life.
 If this is you, you're not alone.
 Many college students are guilty of losing motivation over time.
 In many cases, it's mind over matter!
 But remember, one of the first reasons why you're at school is to be successful!

 Keep your motivation high by looking at things with a different perspective.
 In the moment, it might seem like a few of the classes in your schedule are irrelevant, but you are likely acquiring skills that you'll need later on in your professional life.
 Take English for example.
 English teaches you how to think critically and analyze text.
 It shows you how to communicate effectively to get your ideas across to others.
 And it shows you how to structure your words according to normal convention.

 If you find yourself lost, set small attainable goals and reward yourself.
 Give yourself something to work towards.
 Dissect the project or paper into sections and set up a time when you will complete each task.
 Once you finish a section, reward yourself with a brief walk or some of your favorite candy (who can resist a mini-Snickers or an Andes mint?!)
 By setting these small goals and accomplishing them, you will feel like you're getting more done and a big task can seem much more manageable and maybe even enjoyable.

 Don't let one failure get you down.
 We are all human and make mistakes so chances are we aren't always going to get everything right.
 So, when you don't get something right, don't let it discourage you.
 Use it to your advantage so you can excel the next time!
 If it was a mediocre grade on a paper, meet with the professor to figure out what you could've done better.
 Out of struggle and failure comes growth.
 You can always do better if you don't give up.